G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.Net/G1ANT.Addon.Net/Commands/MailSmtpCommand.md

 In the following script the `mail.smtp` command will send a message via Gmail SMTP server from a sender named Robot to a recipient whose email address is `hi@g1ant.com`.
 The message subject is “*Test*”, the content is just “*Hi, G1ANT!*” and one file, *hello.jpg*, is attached.

-> **Note:** Host, login and password values are of course just examples.
+> **Note:** Host, login and password values are of course just examples (and so is the .jpg file to be attached).
 You have to provide your real mail server credentials for the command to work.

 ```G1ANT
 list.create C:\photos\hello.jpg result ♥attachment